Priyanka-Mondal/priyanka-mondal.github.io/_pages/home.md

   .award-container a {
     font-size: 17px;
     color: #1e90ff; /* Link color to match the gradient */
-    text-decoration: none; /* Remove underline from links */
+    text-decoration: none !important; /* Remove underline from links */ }

+  .awards-container li a,
+  .awards-container li a:link,
+  .awards-container li a:visited {
+    text-decoration: none !important; /* Remove underline */
+    color: #1e90ff; /* Ensure the color is consistent */
+   }

+  .award-container a:hover {
+    text-decoration: underline !important; /* Underline links on hover for clarity */
     font-weight: bold; /* Bold links for emphasis */
   }

-  .award-container a:hover {
-    text-decoration: underline; /* Underline links on hover for clarity */ }
+  .awards-container li a::before,
+  .awards-container li a::after {
+    content: none !important; /* Ensure no pseudo-elements are adding underlines */
+    text-decoration: none !important;
+  }
   /* Responsive design for mobile */
   @media (max-width: 600px) {
     .awards-container {